Prolife Cancer Centre – Breast Cancer Treatment in Pune- Best Breast Cancer Hospital in Pune

 Treatment options for Breast Cancer at Prolife:

-Breast cancer surgery:
+Breast cancer surgery in Pune:

 Like all surgeries, breast cancer surgery is most successful when performed by a specialist with a great deal of experience in the particular procedure.
 At the start of treatment, care teams asses if the patient needs reconstructive surgery.
 If so, our breast cancer surgeons and reconstructive surgeons work together to plan procedures that minimize incision and possible scarring.
 Their goal is to achieving the most effective surgery and the best possible cosmetic outcome and symmetry.